alexander-varljen/alexander-varljen.github.io/index.md

 time, I’ve participated in courses and projects that range from CS 310 Collaboration and Team Project, where we worked together as a class to use versioning, group repositories, and code reviews to work on a software application as a group, to CS 250 Software Development Lifecycle, where I participated in each stage of the SDLC.
-I have learned how to design affective software for specific purposes, construct algorithms and deploy data structures that complete complex tasks with a relatively short amount of code, and create, read, update, and delete items from databases.
+I have learned how to design effective software for specific purposes, construct algorithms and deploy data structures that complete complex tasks with a relatively short amount of code, and create, read, update, and delete items from databases.
 To showcase these skills, I enhanced three of my past projects, or _artifacts_, which